DrK-Lo/EvolutionWorkshop/_cworkshop/cworkshop.md

 * Follow the steps in any emails you recieve after approval

 #### Part 3:
 Download Duo Two Factor Authentication App from the App Store.
-(If you don't have a smart phone, it's OK! just let us know)
+(If you don't have a smart phone, it's OK!
+Just let us know.)

 #### Part 4:
 In order to login into Duo with your new Northeastern Account, call Northeastern IT to set up Duo access with them: 617.373.4357